yuv418/flim/README.md

 # Flim
 Flim is a lightweight forum written in Flask and Python3.

-For more information, please consult the wiki.
+For more information, please consult the wiki or the issue tracker.